 You may undergo the following tests:

-- An exam of joint fluid to detect white blood cells and calcium pyrophosphate crystals.
+- Joint fluid exam to detect white blood cells and calcium pyrophosphate crystals

-- Occasionally, other joint imaging tests may be done, including CT scan, MRI or ultrasound.
+- Other joint imaging tests such as CT scan, MRI or ultrasound, if required

 - Steroid injections: to treat severely swollen joints